zhangzibin/sinaWeibo/README.md

 sinaWeibo
 =========

 !!!Maybe Sina has modified the dom setting or ajax of their website, so my code may not work.
-But it's a demo that may help you.!!!
+But it's still can be a helpful demo!!!

-Base on work of https://github.com/chyanju/wCrawler, Thanks Yanju Chen's help.
 Crawl user and Weibo, and store in Mysql.

 1. Mysql, execute sina_weibo.sql.
 Add a seed in table user, id(the short id, size is 10) at least.